Using NN’s for Long-Range Forecasts: Electricity Data

 Instead, we’ll use a different approach based on fourier series.
 Basically, we encoded our times into sine/cosine waves.
 The number of waves is a hyper-parameter that can be tuned and helps us control how ‘wiggly’ we’ll allow the seasons to be.
 For more reading on using fourier series for modeling seasonality, see here and here.

-For visualization (and shortly, modeling), we’ll use torchcast’s add_season_features function:
+For visualizing this (and shortly, for modeling), we’ll use torchcast’s add_season_features function:

 [17]: